-Theme Class number of times Description Overview of energy and environmental issues 2 Present situation of energy and environmental issue and perspective of sustainable society.
-Summary of concept for future technology.
-Concept of environmentally benign system based on exergy 2 Basic of exergy and calculation of exergy for various conversion process Biomass conversion 2 Introduction of various conversion processes for baiomass and wastes from the view point of kinetics On-site environmental technology 1 Explanetion of concept of on-site environmental technology with illustrating several new technologies such as CO removal, hydrogen production, fuel cell.
-Environmental evaluation method (1 ) 1 Introduction of various environmental evaluation methods Calculation of LCA analysis Environmental evaluation method (2 ) 2 Calculation of E-factor and environmental efficiency for sevaral chemical processes Estimation of environmentally benign system 1 Discussion for direction of future environmentally benign system Confirmation of study achievement 1 Feedback of evaluation results for reports and exercises.
+Theme Class number of times Description

+Concept of

+environmentally 4 David of annual and advantage of annual formation and annual and annual and annual and annual and annual and annual annual and annual and annual annu

+benign system based 4 Basic of exergy and calculation of exergy for various conversion process

+on exergy

+Biomass conversion 3 Introduction of various conversion processes for baiomass and wastes from the

+view point of kinetics

+Environmental Introduction of various environmental evaluation methods Calculation of LCA

+evaluation method (1 2

+) analysis

+Environmental Colorlation of E featon and anxinonmental officiancy for several shamical

+evaluation method (2 2 Calculation of E-factor and environmental efficiency for sevaral chemical

+) processes

+Confirmation of 1 Feedback of evaluation results for reports and exercises.

+study achievement

-[Textbook] The textbook is not required.
+【Textbook 】 The textbook is not required.
 Materials will be supplied by instructors.

-[Textbook(supplemental)] Pysical chemistry, Themodynamics
+【Textbook(supplemental)】Pysical chemistry, Themodynamics